androidx/media/libraries/decoder_iamf/README.md

 # IAMF decoder module

-The IAMF module provides `LibiamfAudioRenderer`, which uses libiamf (the IAMF decoding library) to decode IAMF audio.
+The IAMF module provides `LibiamfAudioRenderer`, which uses the libiamf native library to decode IAMF audio.

 ## License note